 Avoid turning the fish unless you absolutely feel you must, and if you do turn it plan ahead to turn it only once.
 Baked fish can easily fall apart (and if it doesn't, it might already be cooked too much).
 For easier flipping with less likelihood of the fish falling apart, use two spatulas instead of just one.

 How to Know When It's Done

 There are several ways to know if your fish is done baking.
 The most definitive is to use a cooking thermometer.
 Stick it at an angle into the center of the meat, at the thickest portion.
-If the temperature reads between 120 and 135 degrees then the fish is probably done, unless you want well-done fish, in which case wait until it reads 145 degrees.
+If the temperature reads 145º, then you know your fish is done.

 For lack of a thermometer you can use a clean, dry toothpick instead, sticking it into the same area and seeing if the meat gives a bit of resistance as you insert the toothpick and it comes out clean.
 Or you can just press on that portion of the fish lightly with your fingertip and see if it comes back to its original shape.